AffectGPT-R1: Leveraging Reinforcement Learning for Open-Vocabulary Multimodal Emotion Recognition: AffectGPT-R1

-\paragraph{Group Relative Policy Optimization} In this section, we employ GRPO \cite{shao2024deepseekmath} to maximize rewards.
-Unlike PPO \cite{schulman2017proximal} that relies on a critic model, GRPO eliminates this component and instead uses group scores for advantage estimation, significantly reducing memory overhead while improving training efficiency.
-Specifically, for each $q$, we sample a group of outputs from the policy model: $\mathbf{O}=\{o_1, \cdots,o_G\}$.
-Next, we calculate their rewards using the above reward functions: $r_i = R(o_i, y|v, q), i \in [1, G]$.
-The advantage score $A_i$ is then calculated by group normalization:
+We employ GRPO \cite{shao2024deepseekmath} for policy updates.
+Unlike PPO \cite{schulman2017proximal}, which relies on a critic model for advantage estimation, GRPO eliminates this component and instead uses group scores, significantly reducing memory overhead while improving training efficiency.
+Specifically, for a given input pair $(v,q)$, the policy model $\pi_{\theta_{\text{old}}}$ samples a group of responses $\mathbf{O}=\{o_i\}_{i=1}^{G}$.
+We then compute the reward for each response as $r_i = \mathcal{R}(o_i|v, q,y)$, where $\mathcal{R}(\cdot)$ is the reward function defined in Section \ref{sec:affectgpt_r1_reward}.
+To evaluate their relative quality, we normalize the rewards by computing their mean and standard deviation:

-During training, we introduce a KL loss between the output logits of the reference model and the policy model.
-The final loss function is defined as follows:

-where $\pi_\theta$ is the policy model, $\pi_{ref}$ is the reference model, and $\epsilon$ controls the clipping threshold.
-This formula is derived from DeepSeekMath \cite{shao2024deepseekmath}.